keboola/connection-docs/extractors/google-analytics/index.md

 To do that, you will need a Google Analytics account.
 If you do not have one, create it [here](https://analytics.google.com).

 ## Features
-Google Analytics Extractor works with the newest version of the Google Analytics Reporting API - V4 and provides the following key features:
+Google Analytics Extractor works with the newest version of the Google Analytics Reporting API - V4, and provides the following key features:

  - **Metric expressions**

-    The API allows you to request not only built-in metrics but also combination of metrics expressed in mathematical operations.
+    The API allows you to request not only built-in metrics but also combinations of metrics expressed in mathematical operations.
 For example, you can use the expression ga:goal1completions/ga:sessions to request the goal completions per number of sessions.

  - **Multiple date ranges**